kowainik/summoner/README.md

 | <kbd>Ctrl</kbd> + <kbd>e</kbd>    | Move the cursor to the end of the current input field                                |
 | <kbd>Up</kbd>/<kbd>Down</kbd>     | Scroll license list when focused                                                     |

-Note, that the form should be valid in order to be able to go to the Confirm window.
-If there are some errors in the input you could see the information about these errors in the `Error` section of the form.
+Note that the form should be valid in order to be able to go to the Confirm window.
+If there are some errors in the input, you could see details about these errors in the `Status` section of the form.

 #### TUI show command [↑](#structure)